 Need some more ideas of activities you can do with your children?
 Julia at Dogwoods and Dandelions created a wonderful list on her post The 12 Days of Christmas: Making Memories with Your Family full of ideas to do with your kids and FREE printable cards!
 Make sure to grab it before December 15th as the printable goes away after that!

-Set Aside Christmas Money for an Activity
+Set Aside Christmas Money for a Winter Break Family Activity

 While most of the family is on break, save some money to go on an activity.
 I know that for some families going to the movies or museum is more common place.
 But for our family, living on mainly one income, taking the whole family somewhere was typically a special occasion.
 So if that is the case, make sure to budget a little so that everyone can get out of the house one afternoon or evening.
 We have gone to the zoo, the Omnimax theatre, a special light exhibit, the Conservatory, and one year the aquarium.